 - Requiring that there be no new criminal violations

-The types of conditions that may be imposed vary widely depending on the jurisdiction of the Washington court.
-For example, Tacoma, Seattle, Puyallup, Olympia, and Lakewood, WA are jurisdictions that aggressively prosecute DUI charges.
-It is important to have an experienced DUI attorney present at arraignment, to avoid any surprises or unpleasant circumstances.When will I be Arraigned?
+The types of conditions that may be imposed vary widely depending on the jurisdiction of the WA State court.
+For example, Tacoma, Seattle, Kent, Olympia and Lakewood, WA are jurisdictions that aggressively prosecute DUI charges.
+It is a good idea to have an experienced DUI attorney present at arraignment, to avoid any surprises and mitigate unpleasant consequences.When will I be Arraigned?

 Your arraignment date will depend on the court where your charges are filed.
 In Tacoma and Puyallup Municipal Court, the arraignment date is normally the next business day after the arrest.
 In Seattle and King County, the arraignment date is normally within 30 days of the arrest.
-If you are charged in Pierce County District Court, the arraignment date is typically within two weeks of the arrest date.2.
+If you are charged in Pierce County District Court, the arraignment date is typically within two weeks of the arrest date.
+Even though DUI arraignment dates are generally set within 30 days of the incident, the prosecutor has up to 2 years to file charges.2.
 Pretrial Hearing

 The pretrial hearing is the first opportunity to negotiate the individual case.
-If a favorable negotiation occurs, the case will be resolved at this hearing.
-However, more than one pretrial hearing may be necessary, in order to give the defense sufficient time for investigation or other preparation.
-If a favorable negotiation occurs, then the case will be resolved at this hearing.
+If a favorable negotiation occurs, the case can be resolved at this hearing.
+However, more than one pretrial hearing is often necessary to negotiate the best possible outcome.
+Your defense attorney will need sufficient time to receive all information related to your arrest, allowing for a thorough investigation.
 If the case does not resolve during one of the pretrial hearings, an evidentiary hearing date will be set.3.
 Evidentiary/Motion Hearing

 At the evidentiary or motion hearing, the judge will determine what evidence may or may not be admissible if the case were to go to trial.
-Often times, the police will testify at this hearing.
-Your DUI lawyer will have an opportunity to cross examine the police.
+Often, the police will testify at this hearing.
+Your DUI lawyer will have an opportunity to cross examine the police officer(s).

 The court will then hear legal arguments and issue a ruling about the evidence.
-It is important that a lawyer argues to suppress evidence.
-If the hearing is successful, it can result in a favorable settlement, avoiding the risk and time of trial.4.
+It is important that your lawyer makes a strong and compelling argument to suppress evidence, as doing so will weaken the case against you.
+If the hearing is successful, it can result in a favorable settlement or DUI dismissal, avoiding the risk and time of trial.4.
 Trial

 If a resolution in a case is not reached, then the case would be set for trial.
 A DUI trial can be either by jury or by judge.
-At trial, the defense will argue that there should not be a conviction, based on a lack of evidence in the case.
-The prosecutor will present evidence through the testimony of law enforcement officers, expert witnesses, and civilian witnesses.
+At trial, the defense will argue that there should not be a conviction, based on insufficient evidence in the case.
+The prosecutor will present evidence through the testimony of law enforcement officers, expert witnesses, and civilian witnesses (if any).
 Your attorney will then cross examine the State's witnesses and may also present evidence through the testimony of expert and civilian witnesses.

-The question of how to resolve your case depends on the facts of your case and the deal your attorney is able to negotiate.
-Cristine Beckwith is a DUI lawyer who can normally negotiate a better result than if the case were to go to trial.
-In fact, the great majority of first time DUI clients that she represents are able to avoid a DUI conviction.
+The question of how to resolve your case depends on the facts of your case, the deal your attorney negotiated, and your risk tolerance for a DUI trial.
+At Beckwith Law, our DUI lawyers can normally negotiate a better result than if the case were to go to trial.
+In fact, the great majority of first time DUI clients that we represent (over 95%) are able to completely avoid a DUI conviction.